Haywards Heath to Balcombe via Ardingly Walk

 1. From the major road junction in the centre of Ardingly head N on the High Street for about 150m.
 Opposite Holland House (#29) turn right into a short lane signposted to 28-60 High Street.

 2. At the end go through an old kissing gate next to a fieldgate and take a faint grassy path across a field (slightly to the left), soon starting a long descent into a valley.
 Go over a stile in a belt of trees and continue down the right-hand edge of the next field.
-In the bottom corner go over another stile and follow the path between a wood and a garden fence.
+In the bottom corner go over another stile into a wood and follow the path down alongside a garden fence.

 3. At the start of an open area fork right at a three-way footpath signpost, then keep ahead at another one, ignoring a footpath off to the right.
 Go along the right-hand side of a grassy strip, gently downhill towards a wood.
 Go into these trees and across a stream, then uphill on a narrow path at the edge of the wood.